 Power-Assisted Liposuction (PAL) uses vibrations; Laser-Assisted Liposuction (LAL) uses laser energy; Fluid-Assisted Liposuction (FAL) works as a water jet.

 Though each of these techniques is different, they are all effective.
-None of them is clearly superior over the other.
+None of them is clearly superior to the other.
 It all depends on the doctor, and on the patient.

 Doctors may perform liposuction under local anesthesia, sedation, or full general anesthesia.
 The type of anesthesia you need will depend on the size of the area your doctor is treating.
 In general, the larger the area they are treating, the more anesthesia you need.